Safeer921/Safeer921/README.md

 - 👋 Hi, I’m @Safeer921
 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Chef and Jenkins
-- 💞️ I’m looking to collaborate on DevOps Mini porjects
+- 💞️ I’m looking to collaborate on DevOps Mini projects
 - 📫 How to reach me syedhere92@gmail.com

 <!---